-In particular, turning the eggs is a crucial step.
-Not only does it help the egg maintain a uniform temperature, but it also prevents the baby inside from sticking with the membrane.
-Parrots will also use this as an opportunity to wet down their feathers and balance the humidity for their eggs.
+In particular, turning the eggs is crucial because it helps the egg maintain a uniform temperature and prevents the baby bird inside from sticking to the membrane.

 Cleaning And Prodding The Chick

-Once the baby hatches out of the shell, it is considered a nestling.
-At this stage, the chick is naked, blind, and (in most species) deaf.
-It will be unable to move, so the parents will:
+Once the chick hatches from its shell, it’s a nestling.
+At this stage, it’s naked, blind, and (in most species) deaf.
+It’ll be unable to move, so the parents will:

 Forming A Bond

 A baby parrot will open its eyes after a few days.
 At this point, the chick will imprint on its mother or father and begin recognizing them.
-This action develops a bond of trust between the offspring and parent.
-It’s crucial to the nestling’s social development.
+This action develops a bond of trust between the offspring and parents, which is crucial to the nestling’s social development.

-That’s true for humans as well.
-According to The Italian Journal of Animal Science, unweaned or hand-reared African Gray Parrots can imprint on their owners.
-However, this can have negative side effects later on, such as sexual frustration, jealousy, and feather plucking.
-The study determined that 70% of the male chicks struggled with this.
+According to The Italian Journal of Animal Science, unweaned or hand-reared African greys will imprint on their owners.
+Unfortunately, this has negative side effects, such as sexual frustration, jealousy, and feather plucking.
+The study found that 70% of the male chicks had these issues.

 Monitoring, Feeding, And More Cleaning

-By 5 weeks old, most baby parrots can break down their own food.
-However, parents will still offer meals, as the chicks will be unable to fly.
+Once they’re 5 weeks old, most baby parrots can break down their food.
+However, parents will still offer meals, as the chicks can’t fly and forage for food.

 Teaching Chicks to Fly